 In practice, there is nothing specific you can do about reducing your marginal tax rate.
-The same things you can do to reduce your taxes apply to reduce your marginal tax rate.
+The same things you can do to reduce your taxes apply to reducing your marginal tax rate.

-The most effective reduction is to move to a state or county with lower taxes.
+Moving to a canton or county with lower taxes is the most effective reduction.
 It is also not something that most people want to do.
-But geo arbitrage for taxes works really well in Switzerland.
-There are huge differences in the tax rates from one state to another.
+But geo arbitrage for taxes works well in Switzerland.
+There are huge differences in the tax rates from one canton to another.

 The other way is to reduce your taxable income.
 For instance, you can deduce your professional fees from your taxable income, food expenses while working, and medical fees.
 Contributions to the second and third pillars can also reduce your taxable income.
 There are plenty of other reductions.

 If you want more information, I have a guide on taxes and how to reduce them.